James-Weatherill/vim-config/README.md

 # vim-config
 This is the home of my Vim config.
 I have already created a NeoVim one, so I thought this would be fun!

-Before we begin, this is for a Mac (UNIX) setup, so this may not work one-2-one with Windows machines because of pathnames...
+Before we begin, this is for a Mac (UNIX) setup, so this may not work one-to-one with Windows machines because of pathnames...

 First, you must go to the `~/` directory and create a directory called `.vim/`.